-An H-1B visa is a temporary nonimmigrant employment visa that allows employers in the United States hire foreign national workers for what are known as specialty occupations.
+An H-1B visa is a temporary nonimmigrant employment visa that allows employers in the United States to hire foreign national workers for what are known as specialty occupations.
 Those workers must have a minimum of a bachelor’s degree or its equivalent.
 A few examples of such jobs might consist of accountants, engineers, certain IT experts or even medical doctors.
 As H-1B visas are in high demand, U.S. Citizenship & Immigration Services (USCIS) uses has placed a 65,000 cap on them.
 An additional 20,000 are available for candidates with masters or higher degrees.
 Some H-1B cap exceptions exist, especially if an individual’s sponsoring employer is a university or a government research organization.

 How Long is an H-1B Visa Good For?